contao/docs/docs/manual/installation/contao-manager.en.md

 ```

+{{% notice info %}}
+The value for "password" must be encrypted.
+You can use services like [bcrypt-generator.com](https://bcrypt-generator.com/)
+for example in order to generate the necessary hashed value.
+{{% /notice %}}

 ### Can Contao Manager be added to an existing installation? {#the-contao manager can be added to an existing installation}

 Yes, if you use a Contao installation in the Managed Edition, you can install Contao Manager later.
 Just upload the `contao-manager.phar` files into the directory `web` and add the file extension `.php`.